Almirante-Ming/Almirante-Ming/README.md

 ### Hi there 👋
+I'm Almirante Ming, i course Systems analysis and development

+i'm currently learn python, SQL and Ruby looking to colaborate on Rails projects or similar i love music and RPG...
 <!--
 **Almirante-Ming/Almirante-Ming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.